arkrow/PyMusicLooper/README.md

  --help               Show this message and exit.

 Play Commands
- play         Play an audio file on repeat from the terminal with the
+ play           Play an audio file on repeat from the terminal
-              best discovered loop points, or a chosen point if interactive mode is active. play-tagged  Skips loop analysis and reads the loop points directly from the tags present in the file.
+                with the best discovered loop points. play-tagged    Skips loop analysis and reads the loop points directly from the tags present in the file.

 Export Commands
- export-points       Export the best discovered or chosen loop points to
+ export-points    Export the best discovered or chosen loop points
-                     a text file or to the terminal split-audio         Split the input audio into intro, loop and outro
+                  to a text file or to the terminal. split-audio      Split the input audio into intro, loop and outro sections. tag              Adds metadata tags of loop points to a copy of the input audio file(s).
-                     sections
- tag                 Adds metadata tags of loop points to a copy of the
-                     input audio file(s)
 ```

 Note: further help and options can be found in each subcommand's help message (e.g. `pymusiclooper export-points --help`)